exonum/exonum-doc/src/get-started/design-overview.md

 projects.
 You may use open source services already written by the community, or open your service for other uses.

+> Maybe we should make more accent on Exonum Java Binding
+> (or at least mention it here)
+> which seems to be _the_ way for writing services in Exonum.
+> Or at least that's our high-level goal is, if I remember it correctly.

 ### Smart Contracting

 Endpoints defined by services fulfill the same role as smart contracts